quyhoang/HybridAPFPSO/readme.txt

-This version was last tested on 16/9/2015
+The code has been completed in October 2015.
-In this version we deploy MRS to detect light source by applying PSO and APF.
+In this program, I implemented a heuristic algorithm, which is the integration of PSO and APF.
+This algorithm is extremely effective for single-extremum objective function.
+The convergence rate is even greater than that of original PSO in some cases, while all collisions are avoided.
+This code has been tested by detecting real light sources.

-All matlab files in this folder are functions.
+Most matlab files in this folder are functions.
 For details of each function, please use matlab "help" command.

-Main functions are HBPSO_connect and HBPSO
+Main function is HBPSO
-(with and without evaluation of connectivity).

 To run any of these two functions, please:
-1. Set parameters (modify initialize.txt)
+1. Set parameters (modify init.txt)
-2. Provide a valid argument for the function.
+2. Provide a valid argument for the function and a set of parameter to update velocity For example:
-For example:
->> HBPSO('singleLuna')
+>> HBPSO('realLuna1',[3 1 3])